yuxiaoba/my-wowchemy-site/content/authors/admin/_index.md

 I am Guangba Yu (余广坝 in Chinese).
 I am a 2nd year Ph.D. candidate at Sun Yat-Sen University, advised by Professor [Pengfei Chen](http://www.dds-sysu.tech/Teachers).
 I am interested in cloud native, microservice, Serverless, and AIOps.
 My research focus on managing large-scale cloud-native systems in heterogeneous computing continuum, improving their reliability, performance and  resource efficiency.
 And I have a strong curiosity about telemetry of cloud-native systems.

-Now I am actively looking for full-time research opportunities in both China and North America.
+I have awarded Wechat Rhino-Bird Elite Talent Program in 2022.